nerves-project/erlinit/README.md

     -v Enable verbose prints

 ## Writable root file systems and unionfs

+NOTE: It was recently found that on some platforms unionfs and ext4 don't work well together.
+As such, the unionfs mount has been limited to `/srv` to minimize the damage.
+This does not fix the bug, but merely limits some of its damage.

 By default `erlinit` keeps the root filesystem mounted read-only.
 This is useful since it significantly reduces the chance of corrupting the root filesystem at